 Dash Debit/Credit Cards

 Dash debit cards work by topping up the accounts linked to the cards with Dash (DASH).
 The funds can be spent online or anywhere the Debit/Credit card is supported and can also be used for ATM withdrawals.
-The Dash (DASH) balance is either exchanged prior to the purchase or at the time of it.
+The Dash (DASH) balance is either exchanged before the purchase or at the time of it.

 Currently, a handful of Dash supporting debit/credit cards exist and are being shipped over to customers wanting to transact using DASH.
 However, their availability cannot be guaranteed in all jurisdictions and could be halted without prior notice.